 Cure

-- The first home remedy is to perform big water changes every single day.
-By Big, I mean at least 80% water change on daily basis.
+1. The first home remedy is to perform big water changes every single day.
+By Big, I mean at least 80% water change on a daily basis.

-- The second remedy is to dose Hydrogen Peroxide (3 % solution).
-For every 4 liter water, dose 1 ml of Hydrogen Peroxide in the tank.
+2. The second remedy is to dose Hydrogen Peroxide (3 % solution).
+For every 4 liters of water, dose 1 ml of Hydrogen Peroxide in the tank.
 You can dose 2 ml if the situation gets more severe.
-Continue dosing everyday for up to 5 days.
-Hydrogen Peroxide also helps to kill algae in the tank.
+Continue dosing every day for up to 5 days.
+Hydrogen peroxide also helps kill algae in the tank.

-- You can also set up an UV light over the shrimp tank.
-UV light is beneficial against water borne bacteria.
+3. You can also set up a UV light over the shrimp tank.
+UV light is beneficial against water-borne bacteria.

 Prevention

-- Bacterial infections generally occur when the temperature gets high in the summer days.
-In such time, you can keep the lid of the tank open to keep the water cool.
+• Bacterial infections generally occur when the temperature rises in the summer.
+In such a case, you can keep the tank lid open to keep the water cool.

-- Perform regular water changes and make sure you have a good filtration in the tank.
+• Perform regular water changes and ensure you have good filtration in the tank.

 Be Aware

-- Sometime, the disease can be parasitic in form and the infection will only appear as a secondary stage.
-In such cases, you need to examine the shrimps carefully for parasitic attacks too.
+• Sometimes, the disease can be parasitic in form, and the infection will only appear as a secondary stage.
+In such cases, you need to examine the shrimps carefully for parasitic attacks, too.

 3. Scutariella Japonica (Parasites)